fbpx

 .

 • Socially, play leads children to behave in a social manner.
 Without it, the child becomes selfish and domineering.
-From his play with others, he learns to share, to co-operate, and to make friends.
+They learn to share, cooperate, and make friends from their play with others.

 .